lglof/OLA-back/README.md

 ## Serving

 This should be running on the SYDE/BME server using [forever](https://www.npmjs.com/package/forever).
 They have a good documentation, worth checking out.

+## Concerns

+I'm not sure exactly how much use this app is going to get but we could run into issues with logging and archive table size.
+They could both end up too large.
+I suggest making a timestamped copy of the logs once a week and dumping them into a different file (and then clearing the log within the repo)
+The archive db could also end up being too large.
+I'm assuming it's possible to queue up the requests and pop out old ones so the queue stays a specific length.